| 1. |

 |

-| 2. |
+2. |

 What is human Life value? |

-Human life value is a function of your income and
+Human life value is a function of your income and or your profession (potential

-or your profession (potential income).
-Typically this is 20 to 30 times your
+income).
+Typically this is 20 to 30 times your income mainly because it uses lower

-income mainly because it uses lower interest rates and will generally have the
+interest rates and will generally have the income paid to retirement age or life.

-amounts that should be paid to the beneficiaries of a wrongful death suit. |
+of a wrongful death suit. |

 |